Mavuika: Appearances

+At the beginning of the Natlan portion of the game's storyline, Mavuika has been resurrected.
+The Traveler, the game's protagonist, arrives in Natlan and meets many of its inhabitants, including a young timid warrior named Kachina.
+Kachina gets lost during a mission to the Night Kingdom.
+Mavuika tries to use a ritual known as the Ode of Resurrection to bring her back, but fails to do so, realizing the severity of the Abyssal incursion into the Night Kingdom.
+After Kachina is rescued by the Traveler, Mavuika rallies them and their allies to unite and fight the Abyss with the goal of gathering the six aforementioned heroes.
+This eventually leads to a successful resistance against the Abyss.
+The Abyss takes the opportunity to launch another full-scale war against Natlan, whose tribes suffer heavy casualties.
+However, with the cooperation of the Traveler and their allies, the six heroes gather together and successfully resist the invasion once again.
+Mavuika and the Traveler defeat the Abyss in a decisive battle and eventually completely annihilate the threat.
+Later, the Traveler and Nahida approach Natlan from the neighboring nation of Sumeru, asking for Mavuika's help in combating the corruption of Irminsul, Teyvat's world tree.
+Mavuika, unable to cross over into Sumeru herself due to a magical barrier cutting Sumeru off from the rest of Teyvat, offers the two of them her Gnosis, which they use to burn Irminsul.

+Promotion

 Mavuika first appeared in the story trailer "A Name Forged in Flames", which focused on the fictional nation of Natlan.
 The trailer also announced her voice actor and character design.
 She later appeared as a non-player character in the game's main storyline with the release of version 5.0. miHoYo unveiled her character illustration on November 24, 2024, confirming that she would become a playable character in the future.
 The next month, miHoYo released Mavuika's promotional video "Mavuika: A Light Through Time".
 They also produced a music video, "Blazing Heart", which showed her combat capabilities.
 The song was released in Chinese, Japanese, English and Korean versions.
-The English version was performed by American singer Chrissy Costanza.
+The English version was performed by American singer Chrissy Costanza, the lead singer of Against the Current.
 The Korean version is sung by Miyeon of the K-pop group i-dle.
 The Chinese and Japanese versions are sung by singer Tia Ray and the character's Japanese voice actress, Mikako Komatsu, respectively.

 Mavuika officially became a playable character with the release of version 5.3 on January 1, 2025.
 Offline, the company held themed pop-up events titled "Stand with Mavuika" in several countries, featuring game demos, lotteries, and merchandise sales.
 At one event in Taiwan, a custom-painted motorcycle themed around Mavuika was publicly displayed for the first time.
 Chinese influencer Mi Fei cosplayed Mavuika at one of the events in Taipei, interacting with attendees and taking photos with them.

-Mikako Komatsu, pictured here in 2016, provides the Japanese voice for Mavuika.